 - Lock the screen orientation

 - No push notifications

-Our team Topflight has had first hand experience with it.
-As of right now a PWA we built for one of our clients – an AI who helps people meet their mental health goals – is unable to send notifications to its iOS users.
+Our team Topflight has had firsthand experience with it.
+As of right now, a PWA we built for one of our clients – an AI helping people meet their mental health goals – is unable to send notifications to its iOS users.

 For our clients, and indeed for any app that seeks to make timely recommendations to its users, this is a particularly thorny restriction to have to deal with.
-With iOS’ share of the mobile market hovering around 50%, it’s hard to imagine abandoning a huge swath of your audience by building a PWA that needs any of these features to work on Android and not iOS.
+With iOS’ share of the mobile market hovering around 50%, it’s hard to imagine abandoning a vast swath of your audience by building a PWA that needs any of these features to work on Android and not iOS.

 With somewhere around half the mobile market not being able to make full use of PWAs, it seems that the only way forward is to build a native app.

 But drinking the PWA kool-aid means believing that native development is devoid of efficiency, and committing to native development is a development death sentence, right?
-Must we continue to deal with multiple codebases, disparate deployments, teams needing to have iOS and Android knowledge to develop effectively, and being tied to the whims of the app store admins?
+Must we continue to deal with multiple codebases, disparate deployments, teams needing iOS and Android knowledge to develop effectively, and being tied to the whims of the app store admins?
 Must we truly resign our fate and sacrifice our programmers and their productivity at the altar of hardware API access?

 Well, not necessarily.

-Now, compared to the prospect of developing a web app and allowing any mobile device with a modern browser to install and use your app seamlessly, you’ll still be writing a comparatively large amount of platform specific code with React Native.
+Now, compared to the prospect of developing a web app and allowing any mobile device with a modern browser to install and use your app seamlessly, you’ll still be writing a comparatively large amount of platform-specific code with React Native.